ZenT0x/minecharts-api/README.md

 # Minecharts
-Minecharts is a Go API for managing Minecraft server pods on a Kubernetes cluster using Gin and client-go.
+Minecharts API is a Go API for managing Minecraft server pods on a Kubernetes cluster using Gin and client-go.
 It is containerized with Docker and includes Kubernetes manifests for easy deployment.

 ## Features
     - Create and delete Minecraft server instances (pods)